Contact Us

 Yes, you may have to update your list and re-assess your priorities the next day.
 But starting the day with a clear, prioritised to-do list is a great way to keep you organised, use your time wisely and direct your focus.
 As you complete tasks, tick them off your list.
 This will help you feel motivated and keep going until everything is done.

 This is one of my favourite stress management techniques.
-I have used this “end-of-day” routine for many years, particularly when working in high-stress environments, such as prisons.
+I’ve used this “end-of-day” routine for many years, particularly when working in high-stress environments, such as prisons.

 Images are incredibly powerful and can quickly change a negative mood into a positive one.
 Just because you had a rough day doesn’t automatically mean you have to stay in a bad mood all night.